 The images taken using intraoral cameras should be sent together with the documentation submitted to the insurance company.
 Those images will expedite the processing of your payment claims because the insurance company will see the proof of the issues or the treatment received by a policyholder.
 Consequently, you will save the time and effort that would have been lost in back and forth communication with the insurance company over pending claims.

 As you can see, we have just touched on a few aspects of the treatment process where the intraoral camera can be instrumental to your dental office.
-Use the suggestions above as inspiration for you to identify other areas where your IRIS HD intraoral camera can be used maximally for the benefit of all concerned, such as your staff, your patients and the profitability of the office.
+Use the suggestions above as guidelines for implementing dental cameras into your practice.
+Soon, you will see results in your patients’ treatments and your practice.
+Contact Digital Doc today to schedule a virtual demonstration and learn everything you need to know about our products.

 Editor’s note: This post was originally published in February 2019 and has been completely revamped and updated for accuracy and comprehensiveness.